lucidsoftware/lucid-programming-competition-2018/problems/dungeoncrawler/description.md

 ## Output
-Output the shortest space-separated list of dungeons you’d have to complete in order to obtain the treasures. *If there are two or more dungeons you can complete in any order, go through these dungeons in alphabetical order.* If it is not possible to obtain **all** the requested treasures, output: `Not Possible`
+Output the shortest space-separated list of dungeons you’d have to complete in order to obtain the treasures.
+If it is not possible to obtain **all** the requested treasures, output: `not possible`

 ## Examples
 <table>